If you lose your job, you may be worried about finding health insurance to replace the plan you had at work. Here are some ways to stay covered.

 However, you can't ask for special enrollment if you've decided to use COBRA.

 A Marketplace lets you shop online for a health plan.
-You can compare prices and benefits of different plans.
+You can compare prices and benefits of different plans and find out if you qualify for government assistance to pay the plan’s premiums.
+Marketplaces have a limited open enrollment period.
+If you lose your health insurance because you lost your job, you qualify for a special enrollment period.
 You'll also be able to find out if you qualify for Medicaid, a government program for people with low incomes.

-If you lose your job and then get new insurance, you won't have to worry that your children will be denied coverage because of "preexisting" conditions.
+If you lose your job and then get new insurance, you won't have to worry about being denied coverage because of "preexisting" conditions.
 A preexisting condition is a medical problem you or your child had before you tried to enroll in a new insurance plan.

 Coverage for Young Adults

-If you lose your job and you're between ages 19 and 26, you have a special option.
-Under the health reform law you can join your parents' health plan if they have insurance through their jobs.
+If you're between ages 19 and 26, you have a special option.
+Under the health reform law, you can join your parents' health plan if they have insurance through their jobs.